 In a number of states, benefit charges may be offset by voluntary contributions made to the fund.
-The purpose in states with reserveratio formulas is to increase the balance of contributions so that the rate assigned is lower than would otherwise apply.
-The lower rate can represent greater savings to the employer than the amount of the voluntary contributions.
+The purpose in states with reservation formulas is to increase the balance of contributions so that the rate assigned is lower than would otherwise apply.
+The lower rate can result in greater savings to the employer than the amount of the voluntary contributions.

 States distribute notice of benefits charged to an employer's unemployment tax account so that the employer can review the information and protest any erroneous charges.
 Most states send quarterly notices but the frequency of notice in the remaining states varies greatly.
-Michigan, New Hampshire, and Wisconsin send weekly notices.
+Michigan and Wisconsin send weekly notices.
+New Hampshire sends out monthly charge notices (charge information is also available on line for the current week or by individual SSN).
 Minnesota posts notices online weekly.
 Indiana, Maine, Massachusetts, New York, Ohio, Pennsylvania, Rhode Island and Vermont send notices monthly.
 California, Kansas, Nevada and North Carolina send annual benefit charge notices.